bitcoinerlab/farvault-lib/testing_environment/README.md

 git checkout new-index
 ```

-# Run electrs:
+## Run electrs:
 You might need to install Rust before running electrs: https://doc.rust-lang.org/cargo/getting-started/installation.html

-Once you have installed Rust, this is how you can run electrs so that it connects to the regtest bitcoin daemon which we just installed above:
+Once you have installed Rust, this is how you can run electrs so that it connects to the regtest bitcoin daemon which you just installed above:

 `electrs.sh`:
 ```